 President Bill Clinton addresses graduates at the 46th annual commencement ceremony.

-Cynthia G. Baum, PhD, is named the ninth president of Walden University.
+Jonathan A. Kaplan is named the tenth president of Walden University.